WLRT-2025/BitCapital/README.md

 KEFEN does not represent equity in BitCapital, ownership of pool assets, or guaranteed economic rights.

+## Publication Approach

+Materials derived from the BitCapital Research Pool are intended to follow a research-oriented and non-promotional publication standard.

+The emphasis is placed on:
+- method before outcome;
+- observation before promotion;
+- context before interpretation;
+- limits before claims;
+- research before recommendation.

+This repository therefore functions not only as a document archive, but also as a controlled public interface for methodology-related publications.

 ## Repository Scope

 This repository documents the BitCapital layer only.